BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-1/articles/installfest.md

 # Install Fest Instructions

-Welcome to your Burlington Code Academy software program!
+Welcome to your  software program!

 We will use several tools during class, please see the instructions for installing the specific tools you will need based on your operating system.